lisalimyxn/lisalimyxn/README.md

 I am currently... <br>
 💻 Exploring BA and PD, with an interest in ML <br>
-🎧 A professional playlist curator, cinephile, volleyballer and singer (not just in the shower) <br>
+🎧 A professional playlist curator, cinephile, volleyballer <br>

 <h2>Connect with Me</h2>
 http://linkedin.com/in/lisa-lim-171b83225